-Elizabeth St. Hilaire Nelson says sending homemade baked goods has helped her build stronger relationships with galleries, collectors, and other artists tremendously.
+Elizabeth St. Hilaire says sending homemade baked goods has helped her build stronger relationships with galleries, collectors, and other artists tremendously.

 She says, “Getting noticed takes effort.
 Staying noticed takes more.
 Once you are in the galleries you hoped for, you still have to work just as hard to stay there.”

 What do you do beyond the Thank You note?

 Food is the way to the heart—especially homemade baked goods!
 I make baked goods for my gallery contacts, I wrap them up and ship them all over the country along with a thank-you note of my pie artwork, or cupcake artwork.
 This reminds them that I am still ready and willing to do what it takes to be considered for a small group or solo show.